raftedproc/mipt-rust/docs/syllabus.md

     - Introduction to `Vec` and its interface.
 Slice `&[T]`.
     - `panic!`, `unimplemented!`, `unreachable!`, `todo!`, `println!`, `assert!`, `assert_eq!`.
     - Inhabited type `!`.
     - Borrow checker and how not to give up at the beginning.
-Borrowing mechanism.
+The borrowing mechanism.
     - Introduction to Rust ecosystem.
 VS Code plugins: official and rust-analyzer.
     - `std::prelude`.
 Basic usage of Cargo and rustc.